Hosted by site sponsor WebMate.

 To be notified of new Q&As, sign up for EveryMac.com's bimonthly email list.

-The Apple Silicon iMac models support both extended desktop (second workspace) and video mirroring (internal display duplicated on the external display) modes.
+The Apple Silicon iMac models all support both extended desktop (additional workspace) and video mirroring (internal display duplicated on the external display) modes.

 Can you wall mount the Apple Silicon iMac models?
 Are they VESA compliant?